Seek Returns logo

 Min

-ASX vs. SONY: A comparison of their P/E Ratio against their respective Semiconductors and Consumer Electronics industry benchmarks.
+ASX vs. SONY: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Household Durables industry benchmarks.

 ASX